andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-04-enhancing-targeting-accuracy.md

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
 * **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions
-* **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier
+* **Explainability** - understanding and explaining outputs for stakeholder and customers becomes much easier

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.